Moak2003/Sign-Language-Detection-System/README.md

 Technology

-The project is built using the following technologies:
+The project is built using the following technologies stack:
 Python
 OpenCV
 Tensorflow